purrbot-site/Docs/docs/legal.md

 - Kicking or Banning the Bot from your Guild.
 Note that the bot has to be online to remove the data successfully.
 - Requesting removal of data through E-Mail at support@purrbot.site

-!!! info
+!!! info "Possible issues"
-    We try our best to remove the stored information from our database when removal was requested as described above, but due to the nature of the bot may the data not be removed in cases, where it is kicked while it remains offline, or communication to the database gets temporary lost.
-    You may contact us through e-mail for if your data was removed and if not can you request removal.

-    Requests made through E-Mail may require additional information from you, to verify your identity and Ownership of a Guild.
-    Only Guildowners may request removal of data through E-Mail while any individual with sufficient permissions may remove the bot from a Guild they are part of.
+    Due to the nature of the bot being offline at random times - either due to maintenance or due to technical issues by the host or Discord - is it possible that the stored information isn't removed from the database.
+    In those cases can the owner of a Discord server request the removal of this data by E-Mail at the above mentioned e-mail.

+    Note that we may ask for confirmation of identity when requesting removal of data through E-Mail.

 ----
 ## API